Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Conclusions

-Close to the resonant condition, $\Omega^\infty_{PL}\sim\omega_{LO}$, the long-wavelength limit is characterized by the level repulsion and the strong hybridization of two collective modes which preserve their coherence.
-However, within the electron-hole continuum, the EPI dramatically affects the damping of these excitations.
-Specifically, while the LFE for weak couplings behaves as a well defined excitation through almost the whole continuum, for moderate EPIs it gets completely damped.
-The latter holds for the HFE irrespective of the EPI strength, meaning that over a broad range of momenta of the order of magnitude of the Fermi wave vector there are no well defined collective excitations of the system in the resonant regime.
-For large wave vectors, the hybridization of modes is absent, and the LFE completely acquires the phonon character.
+In the adiabatic limit, the frequency of LFE smoothly changes from $\omega_ {TO}$ to $\omega_{LO}$, as the electron screening becomes ineffective for $q\gtrsim k_F$, while the HFE follows the plasmon dispersion $\Omega_{PL}^{\infty}$ before being completely damped by the continuum.
+The phonon-like LFE, on the other hand, is a well-defined excitation across the whole electron-phonon continuum, irrespective of the EPI strength.
+In the antiadiabatic limit, however, the phonon remains unscreened for all momenta, exhibiting the kink which gradually evolves into the continues LFE as the electron density increases.
+While the plasmon-like LFE gets completely Landau damped for all couplings, the broadening of the phonon-like HFE in the electron-hole continuum becomes significant only for strong EPIs.
+This dramatic influence of the EPI strength on damping is persistent in the resonant regime as well.
+Specifically, while the LFE for weak couplings behaves as a well-defined excitation through almost the whole continuum, for the strong EPIs it gets completely damped.
+The latter holds true for the HFE irrespective of the EPI strength, meaning that the existence of well-defined collective excitations over a broad range of momenta of the order of magnitude of the Fermi wave vector is heavily influenced by both the adiabaticity parameter and the EPI strength.

-Apart from dictating the damping within the continuum, the EPI strength significantly influences the distribution of the EELS spectral weight among the excitations as well.
-In particular, while for the moderate and the strong EPIs the HFE accounts for almost all the EELS spectral weight in the long wavelength limit, irrespective of the adiabaticity parameter, for the weak EPIs the same is true only in the adiabatic limit.
-In the antiadiabatic and the resonant regime, the EELS spectral weight is rather approximately equally redistributed among the LFE and the HFE.
-This renders the integrated EELS spectra as a particularly convenient tool for the experimental estimation of the EPI strength, even when the energy resolution of spectra is limited.
+Apart from dictating the damping within the continuum, the EPI strength significantly influences the distribution of the EELS spectral weight among the excitations.
+In particular, for strong EPIs the HFE accounts for almost all the EELS spectral weight in the long-wavelength limit irrespective of the adiabaticity parameter, which appears as a robust feature of the strong-coupling regime.
+For the weak EPIs the same is true only in the adiabatic limit.
+In the antiadiabatic and the resonant regime, the EELS spectral weight is rather approximately equally redistributed among the LFE and the HFE, which opens the possibility of estimating the EPI strength from (integrated) EELS spectra, even from data with very limited energy resolutions.

 On the other hand, the study of phonon spectral weight emphasizes that the additional insight on the character of excitations may be obtained by identifying the phonon production contribution.
 In particular, in the adiabatic limit, the calculated phonon production confirms that the LFE is associated with the harmonic lattice vibrations, softened by the electron screening.
 On contrary, in the antiadiabatic limit, the phonon production effect is of a different origin, being associated with the LFE plasmon-like mode, indicating that due to the EPI the cloud of virtual phonons accompanies the plasma oscillations.